-2020 has been marked by a lot of changes, distractions, and new challenges.
-If it were up to us, we’d title it, “The Year Sellers Plugged In.”
+Recent years have been marked by a lot of changes, distractions, and new challenges.
+If it were up to us, we’d title them, “The Years Sellers Plugged In.”
 Not only literally, with the wholesale shift from live to virtual selling, but also figuratively in the sense sellers had to become even more keenly aware of buyer wants and needs to be successful in a virtual environment.
-Each year, we release a “best of” collection of content that has resonated deeply with sellers over the previous 12 months.
-2020’s list reflects sellers’ hunger for knowledge and skill development in all areas of virtual selling, from leading effective virtual meetings and asking strong questions to tackling challenges and developing strong virtual relationships.
-We hope you'll find this list to be a valuable resource as you prepare for 2021.
+This list of resources reflects sellers’ hunger for knowledge and skill development in all areas of virtual selling, from leading effective virtual meetings and asking strong questions to tackling challenges and developing strong virtual relationships.
+We hope you'll find this list to be a valuable resource as you prepare for your own virtual outreach.

 Experts—including us!—keep touting the need to transition to virtual selling.
 But virtual selling isn’t a switch you flip on and off, nor is it your in-person sales process delivered via Zoom.
 It’s an integrated approach to meeting buyers where they are and when they are in world that looks vastly different than it did just a year ago.